 The Marketing & Data team at WIG supports all areas of the organisation, from membership engagement and event marketing to the promotion of our leadership programmes and talent services.
 The team is responsible for WIG's brand, profile and digital presence.
-During this financial year, the team has supported the delivery of multi-channel campaigns including membership renewal and our Annual D&I conference, using these as opportunities to test new digital advertising channels to improve our reach and effectiveness.
-Through such activity, this year we saw a 6% increase in website users (to over 121,000) and a 10% increase in website sessions (nearly 200,000).
+During this budget year, the team has supported the delivery of multi-channel campaigns including membership renewal and our annual D&I conference.